 But before 2018, Chinese foreign buyers were buying United States property in droves.
 It was easier for citizens to pull resources to buy U.S. property.
 Then, the Chinese government started cracking down.

-With the start of the Ukrainian Russian war, the demand by foreigners to buy American real estate has now increased even further.
-International capital is looking for a safe haven.
+With the Ukrainian Russian war, the demand by foreigners to buy American real estate has now increased even further.
+International capital from Eastern Europe is now also looking for a safe haven.

 Dollar Volume Of Existing Home Purchases By Foreign Real Estate Investors

 Below is an interesting chart from the National Association of Realtors that shows the dollar volume of existing-home purchases by foreign buyers.
-The dollar volume peaked in 2017 at $153 billion, and will likely bottom in 2021.
+The dollar volume peaked in 2017 at $153 billion, and bottomed in 2021.

 2017 so happened to be the year China’s authorities began capping overseas withdrawals using Chinese bank cards at Rmb100,000 per year in a move designed to prevent money laundering and terrorist financing, the foreign exchange regulator said.